The log function

 exponent to which the base e must be raised to obtain x.

-(e denotes the number 2.7182818284590…)
+It is denoted ln(x). (e denotes the number 2.71828…)

 |

-ln(x) the natural logarithm function and
+ln(x) and

-log(x) the base 10 logarithm function.
+the base 10 logarithm function is denoted log(x) .

 Example 1: Evaluate ln ( e 4.7 ).

-In this example the argument of the
+The argument of the

-ln function is already expressed
+natural logarithm function is already expressed

 ln ( e 4.7 ) = 4.7

-Example 2: Evaluate ln ( 8.6 ).
-The argument is a number
+Example 2: Evaluate ln ( 5 ).

-ln ( 8.6 ) = 2.15
+ln ( 5 ) = 1.6

-Example 4: Evaluate ln ( e ).
-Express the argument
+Example 3: Evaluate ln ( e ).

-as e raised to the exponent 1 and return the exponent:
+as e raised to the exponent 1 and return the exponent.

 ln ( e ) = ln ( e 1 ) = 1

-Example 5: Evaluate ln ( 1 ).
-Express the argument
+Example 4: Evaluate ln ( 1 ).

-as e raised to the exponent 0 and return the exponent:
+as e raised to the exponent 0 and return the exponent.

 ln ( 1 ) = ln ( e 0 ) = 0

-Notice that for any positive x it returns a single value.
+Notice that for any positive x it is single valued and for any negative x it is undefined.

-If you compare this graph of the ln function to the
+If you compare this graph to the

 graph of y = e x